aionnetwork/aion-docs/aion-node/native-nodes/build-your-own-en.md

 6. Once the build has finished, you should be able to see a file like `aion-v<KERNEL VERSION>.<GIT REVISION>-<BUILD DATE>.tar.bz2` within the `pack` directory.
 This is your kernel build.

-You can use the [precompiled package instructions](#section-precompiled-packages) to install your Aion kernel.
+You can use the [pre-compiled package instructions](#section-precompiled-packages) to install your Aion kernel.
 You do not have to install the kernel on the same machine you used to build the package.